OllieKampo/aloy/README.md

 - General reinforcement learning API,
     - Try Ray https://github.com/ray-project/ray and https://docs.ray.io/en/latest/rllib/index.html, and cleanRL https://github.com/vwxyzjn/cleanrl.
 - General deep game tree and MCTS API,
+- New event flow and command flow system with pub-sub style pattern for GUIs,
+- New threadpool system and futures implementation,
+- New thread-safe queues implementation,
 - Snake game with GUI and RL,
     - Support saving options and highscores,
     - Support recoding games for use as replay and for immitation learning.